CNA-Tech/PKS-Ninja/LabGuides/Lab5-DeployFirstCluster/readme.md

 pks create-cluster my-cluster --external-hostname my-cluster --plan small
 ```

-Note: It will take ~10 minutes for the cluster to deploy, you may proceed with step 3 while the cluster deployment is in progress, however do not proceed to step 4 until the cluster has been fully deployed
+Note: It will take ~10 minutes for the cluster to deploy, you may proceed with step 3 while the cluster deployment is in progress, however do not proceed to step 4 until the cluster deployment status is `succeeded`

 Also, it may be interesting for you to look at the `Tasks` menu in vCenter to observe some of the vSphere tasks that occur on cluster creation